 8. Will you use your yarn ball winder for partial skeins or whole skeins?

 Will you wind every single skein before using the yarn, or will you only wind partially used skeins after use for easier storage?
-If you’re only planning to use it on partial skeins, a 4 oz winder (like this one or this one) would probably suffice.
+If you’re only planning to use it on partial skeins, a 4 oz winder (like this one) would suffice.

 This goes along with yarn storage more than yarn usage, but floppy half-skeins are a pain to keep organized.
 Instead, wind those partial skeins after you’re done to use later in a scrapghan or in other small projects.
 You can’t use up what you have if you have no idea what you have.